ndaniels/Ammolite/README.md

 Compression of large databases is resource intensive and is only recommended on machines with a large amount of RAM and CPU.
 Compression of a ~50M molecule database took about 10 days on a machine with 20 processing cores and 360GB of RAM.

-Several sample databases are available for download.

-## Test:
+## Search:

-The test command is used to search an Ammolite database.
+The search command is used to search an Ammolite database or a set of SDF files.

+Ammolite search outputs results as a CSV file with the following structure:

+Query_ID, Target_ID, Size_of_Query, Size_of_Target, Size_of_Overlap, Tanimoto_Coefficient

+Optionally Ammolite search can also write a series of SDF files detailing the structure of the overlaps between query and target molecules.

-The test command requires a number of arguments:
+The test command requires only three arguments:

-* -d, --database  A path to the database to be searched.
-Ammolite databases uses .gad as an extension
+*  -d, --database  <arg>...
+Path to the database.
+If using linear search this may include multiple files and SDF files.
+Otherwise this must be a compressed Ammolite-database.
-* -q, --queries  A list of sdf files to search against the database
+*  -q, --queries  <arg>...
+SDF files of queries.
-* -o, --out  A location and file name for where to write the search results
-* --description  A brief description of the test being conducted.
-This may be ommitted
-* -t, --threshold  A minimum tanimoto coefficient for search matches
+*  -t, --threshold  <arg>     The minimum tanimoto coefficient for search results

-* -c, --coarse-threshold  A minimum tanimoto coefficient for coarse search matches.
-Usually 0.2 less than the value of threshold
-* -A, --Ammolite  Tell the program to run an ammolite search
-* -S, --SMSD  Tell the program to run an SMSD search
+Optional arguments are:

+*  -l, --linear-search        Search the database exhaustively using linear search.
+*  -o, --out-file  <arg>      By default Ammolite will write its results to stdout.
+Instead a file may be specified.
+*  -w, --write-sdfs           Make SDF files detailing the overlap between targets and queries.

+### The difference between linear-search and regular search:

+By default Ammolite uses compressive acceleration to search only a subset of a large database.
+This results in signifigant speed gains but has a slight loss of accuracy and requires that databases be compressed before search.

+If search speed is not a concern (for small sets of molecules - up to 100k depending on the situation) or if accuracy is paramount linear-search may be preferable.

+linear-search does not require a special database format; target files may be given as SDF files.

-### A sample test command:
+### A sample search command:

-./Ammolite test -d path/to/Ammolite-Database.gad -q path/to/queries.sdf -o path/to/output/file -t 0.8 -c 0.6 -A
+./Ammolite search -d path/to/Ammolite-Database.adb -q path/to/queries.sdf -o ammolite-search-results.csv -t 0.9

-Arguments can be supplied to the jvm by replacing ./Ammolite with
+Arguments can be supplied directly to the jvm by replacing ./Ammolite with

-java <java arguments> -jar Ammolite.jar test <ammolite test arguments>
+java <java arguments> -jar Ammolite.jar search <ammolite test arguments>

-Typically search requires much less RAM than compression but a search of the entire pubchem database can still require up to 80GB of RAM.
+Typically search requires much less RAM than compression but a search of the entire pubchem database can still benefit from up to 80GB of RAM.
 This can be supplied to the JVM with the argument

 java -Xmx80g <Ammolite>